GeyserMC/mappings-generator/README.md

 ## Running

 Use the `Run` button in your IDE.
 Once the program is done running, files will be created containing mappings needed for the version you are using.
-Please keep in mind that while this generator will map most of the needed information manually, in many instances (such as with game updates with completely new values), you will have to do some manual mapping of some kind or create mappers within this project.
+Please keep in mind that while this generator will map most of the needed information on its own, in many instances (such as with game updates with completely new values), you will have to do some manual mapping of some kind or create mappers within this project.

 ## Updating for future versions

 Updating for future versions is fairly simple.
-In `build.gradle.kts`, there are 3 primary values you will want to change:
+In the `build.gradle.kts` file, there are 3 primary values you will want to change:
 ```kotlin
 val serverJarHash = "054b2065dd63c3e4227879046beae7acaeb7e8d3"
 val serverMappingsHash = "8d6960e996a40b8350f5973d8a237469a9a6a7bc"